Respiratory distress syndrome

 Exogenous surfactant administration is an effective treatment, traditionally administered via endotracheal tube, though less invasive methods of surfactant administration such as via laryngeal mask airway are becoming more common 7.
 Supportive oxygen therapy is typically required for a period of time.

-- pulmonary interstitial emphysema or air leak (secondary to requirement for mechanical ventilation)
+pulmonary interstitial emphysema or air leak (secondary to mechanical ventilation)

 - 1. Blickman J, Parker B, Barnes P. Pediatric Radiology.
 (2009) ISBN: 9780323031257 - Google Books